Anello-Photonics/docs-A1/docs/communication_messaging.rst

 2.4 APHDG Message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The APHDG message contains dual heading information from the dual GNSS receivers if both ANT1 and ANT2 are connected and have good signal.
+The APHDG message contains dual heading information from the dual GNSS receivers if both ANT1 and ANT2 are connected.
 This message is output from the EVK and GNSS INS units only.

   +---+------------------------+-----------+-----------------------------------------------------------------------+